duck123acb/pet-rock/readme.md

 ## Components
 - Raspberry Pi Pico W: The brain of the operation.
 - Ollama with Mistral:7b: AI model for generating dialogue.
-- LCD 16x2: Displays the rock’s responses.
+- LCD 16x2: Displays the messages.
 - Passive Buzzer: To emulate a speaking voice.
 - Jumper Wires: To connect components like the LCD.
 - Breadboard: To easily connect the hardware to the Pico.